xJundo/Sokoban/README.md

 ![My Sokoban Game Preview](preview.png)

 ## Overview 🌟
 I've developed "My Sokoban," a game inspired by the classic warehouse keeper challenge.
-The game is implemented in C using the ncurses library, providing an engaging terminal-based experience.
+The game is implemented in C using the ncurses library.

 ## Features 🛠️
 - **Game Mechanics**: The player pushes boxes to storage locations in a warehouse-like setting.